open-rpc/test-coverage/README.md

 This tool is meant to help you test your OpenRPC Document against an API.

+Need help or have a question?
+Join us on [Discord](https://discord.gg/gREUKuF)!

 ## The Problem
 Even after writing your OpenRPC Document, you want to test that the OpenRPC Document does represent an actual API.